 Emphasis is placed on each individual living their life in a peaceful, dignified manner that is important and meaningful to them, with staff that listen to and value their choices and preferences, so they are supported to live a life as independent as possible.

-The word dementia is used to describe a group of symptoms – these include a decline in judgement and understanding, memory loss, confusion and mood changes.
+The word dementia is used to describe a group of symptoms – these include a decline in judgment and understanding, memory loss, confusion and mood changes.
 Dememtia is not a single illness – it is caused by a number of diseases of the brain resulting in damage to the brain, the most common of which is Alzheimer’s disease.
 Vascular dementia is the second most common cause.
 The other types of dementia in the elderly are Lewy bodies dementia and frontotemporal dementia.

 Dememtia is a progressive disease and as it progresses can leave family and carers struggling to maintain a quality family life and a normal daily routine.

-The Old Dairy provides an environment where residents can enjoy a safe ‘home from home’ environment, together with carers, where family members can ‘pop in’ anytime to enjoy quality time with their loved one.
+Kent Farm provides an environment where residents can enjoy a safe ‘home from home’ environment, together with carers, where family members can ‘pop in’ anytime to enjoy quality time with their loved one.

 It is fully adapted offering low level units and appliances in the kitchen, full platform lift, disabled access to both floors, individual full wet room en-suite in three of the generous sized bedrooms.
 In the fourth bedroom there is a full en-suite bathroom with adapted rails, bath seat and shower.
 There is a large communal lounge with dining area along with a separate dining area in the kitchen.